MiloMindbender/LiveLinkPlugins/README.md

 This code will be removed when LiveLinkBliss is confirmed stable.

-## LiveLinkFreeDE  SAME AS UE5 FreeD
+## LiveLinkFreeD  SAME AS UE5 FreeD

 This is the Epic LiveLinkFreeD plugin from the unreal repo, here only for reference purposes, it is unchanged.
 The test project builds with it instead of the one shipped with unreal.